- 1 How You Think about Knee Pain Does Matter

 What’s this Got to Do with Your Knee Pain?

 And I am thinking, ‘how could someone reach that weight…could it be diet?”
-So I asked him about that.
-He said, “Oh, I eat very healthy diet, I eat a nice big bowl of pasta with tomato sauce.”
-The THOUGHT –that eating way too many carbohydrates–pasta–probably is the cause of his being overweight, and his being overweight puts 4 times the stress on the joint per pound (kilo) as the weight itself –this THOUGHT did not occur to him!
+So, I asked him about that.
+He said, “Oh, I eat a very healthy diet; I eat a nice big bowl of pasta with tomato sauce.”
+The THOUGHT that eating way too many carbohydrates–pasta–probably is the cause of his being overweight, and his being overweight puts four times the stress on the knee joint per pound (kilo) as the weight itself –this THOUGHT did not occur to him!

 If you are 10 pounds overweight, your knee, a relatively small area of your body, experiences it as 40 pounds.
-So this guy was carrying around perhaps 200 extra pounds (350-150 pounds) of extra weight, which translates into 800 pounds on his knees!
+So, this guy was carrying around perhaps 200 extra pounds (350-150 pounds) of excess weight, which translates into 800 pounds on his knees!

-Apparently, he had not put 2 and 2 together, that the cause of his knee pain was his being overweight, which he seemed to think is normal weight.
-And he also thought that eating huge portions of pasta, far more than needed to supply his body with energy, is also normal.
+He had not put 2 and 2 together, that the cause of his knee pain was his being overweight, which he seemed to think is a healthy weight.
+And he also believed that eating huge portions of pasta, far more than needed to supply his body with energy, is also standard.
 And that pasta sauce is a good substitute for eating lots of fresh vegetables.
-To be clear, pasta sauce is delicious, but it should not take the place of salads, fresh fruits and vegetables.
+To be clear, pasta sauce is delicious, but it should not take the place of salads, fresh fruits, and vegetables.

 One Question Leads to Another…and Eventually a Solution

 If he had gone through the simple exercise of checking his BMI, he’d have realized that his morbidly obese.
 He could then have asked the question, “Why am I so fat?”

 The reason was that she was told things and didn’t think critically about whether what she was told was consistent or even factual.
 In this day and age of clickbait advertising and infotainment, there is a lot of useless or even wrong information.